 - No person under the age of twenty-one may possess, consume, or be in the presence of alcohol (except in officially designated spaces).

 - Fordham University prohibits inappropriate behavior that is a direct result of alcohol consumption.
-Any student who is observed to be intoxicated may be found in violation of the alcohol policy.
+Any student who is observed to be intoxicated may have their conduct documented and met with through our Student Conduct process.
+Upon the outcome of that meeting, the student may be found in violation of the alcohol policy.

 - The University prohibits the possession of items used for common distribution of alcohol on leased or owned university property.
 Such items include, but are not limited to, kegs and party balls.